Feminism, Pop-Culture | Posted by Alex S on 07/25/2014

 PEERS: Whaa? *general astonishment*

 I am transferring to the lovely local all-girls school next September.
 Upon discovering this fact, my classmates began exhibiting the signs one usually sees at a town hall meeting: shouting terrible logic and waving their arms about.
-Apparently, going to an all-girls school is tantamount to microwaving live kittens.
-They had two main arguments against me …
+Apparently, going to an all-girls school is tantamount to microwaving live kittens. …

 Feminism | Posted by Laura D on 12/17/2010

 Survival may seem like a drastic way to describe the experience of living in a modern Western society, however sexist it is.
 I have the privilege of geography to thank for the fact that I don’t face an arranged marriage or a ban on education as many other women do.
 However this shouldn’t stop us from talking about and acting on the challenges we still face.
 “Survival” may not seem like such an extreme word when we consider the leading cause of death for pregnant women in the US is murder.
 Anyone in doubt that an ability to negotiate sexism is a sadly vital skill need only look to one recurring symbol of patriarchal power: street harassment.